 38. US Botanic Garden

-November 23rd to January 1st (except 24, 25, 31 December): Join the thousands of visitors who make ZooLights a part of their annual holiday tradition.
+November 29th to January 1st (except 24, 25, 31 December): Join the thousands of visitors who make ZooLights a part of their annual holiday tradition.
 A free event, ZooLights includes live music performances, tasty winter treats and plenty of opportunities for holiday shopping.
-More than 500,000 environmentally-friendly LED lights transform the Zoo into a winter wonderland complete with a dazzling light show set to music!
+Also in 2019 More than 500,000 environmentally-friendly LED lights transform the Zoo into a winter wonderland complete with a dazzling light show set to music!

-This season, ZooLights is bigger and better than ever.
+As a matter of fact, ZooLights is bigger and better than ever this year.
 Take a peek at this year’s attractions:

 40. White House Christmas Tree and the Pathway of Peace